agateau/blog/2017/tinywheels-0-4-0-christmas-edition/index.md

 public: true
 tags: [pixelwheels]
 title: Tiny Wheels 0.4.0, Christmas Edition!
-summary: |
-    A new version of Tiny Wheels is out, with a Christmas surprise...

 We are getting close to Christmas, so I just released a new version of Tiny Wheels with a special vehicle, just for the occasion.
 Introducing...
 Santa truck!